 Click the Download button on the download page to render the subtitles layered on top.
 And that’s it.

 You can also get a shareable link to your video using the vertical link option to the right of the Download button.

 Avoid selecting whimsical decorative fonts that are hard to read (this includes fancy, cursive fonts).
 Here’s a complete guide to choosing readable subtitle fonts.

-Make sure the color of your subtitle text doesn’t blend in with your video’s background color.
-Use high contrast colors so viewers don’t have to strain to understand the text.
+Avoid text colors that blend in with your video’s background color.
+Use high-contrast colors so viewers don’t have to strain to understand the text.
 Use this resource on Web Aim to check contrast.

 Ready to add hardcode subtitles to your videos?